novafacile/bludit-plugins/imagegallery-lite/README.md

 - Thumbnails are generated automatically
 - All configurations are explained in the settings.
 - For an individual template just copy the files `imagegallery-lite.php` and `imagegallery-lite.css` from the plugin folder `/layout` into your own template directory and customize them.
-- Pro version with multiple albums is in development.
+- Pro version with multiple albums is available at https://bludit-plugins.com

+### License
-- License: AGPL-3.0
+AGPL-3.0